iTwin/itwinjs-core/docs/learning/IpcInterface.md

 To enable type-safe cross-process method calls using IPC, there are three required pieces:

 1. Define the method signatures in an interface that extends [IpcInterface]($common).
 This must be in a file that can be `import`ed from both your frontend code and backend code.
-In iModel.js we use the convention `common` to indicate this.
+In iModel.js we use the convention of a folder named `common` to indicate this.
 Note that all methods in your interface must return a `Promise`.
 In this same file, define a variable that has a string with a unique name for the *ipc channel* your interface will use.
 Also, define a variable with a string for a version identifier.

 1. In your backend code, implement a class that extends [IpcHandler]($backend) and implements the interface you defined in step 1.
 In your startup code, call the static method `register` on your new class.
 Your class must implement the abstract methods `get channelName()` and `getVersion()`.
 Return the channel name and version variables from your interface file.